alysivji/advent-of-code/2021/README.md

 # Advent of Code 2021

-Learning TypeScript by working my way through through [Advent of Code 2021](https://adventofcode.com/2021).
+Learning TypeScript by working my way through [Advent of Code 2021](https://adventofcode.com/2021).

 #### Table of Contents